Article Updated April 10, 2026 by Lauri Gravina

 2201 Murray Avenue

-Coriander on a cold night in the south end of Squirrel Hill is one of Pittsburgh’s greatest pleasures.
+Visiting Coriander, on the south end of Squirrel Hill, is one of Pittsburgh’s greatest pleasures.
 The Malai kofta sizzles with spices, the naan breaks apart delectably, and the chai is warm and not-too-sweet.
+A buffet spread is available at both lunch and dinner, allowing tastings of many Indian favorites, including Tandoor chicken curries like butter chicken, and chana masala, soups, and many vegetarian choices, like chana masala and veggie korma.
 The diner-style seating also adds to the coziness of the space, making Coriander a true comfort food restaurant.

 Garbarino’s